FIVE MOST SURPRISING FINDS

 The numbers tell a story that no marketing campaign can override.

 The payday lending industry did not locate in Black neighborhoods by accident.
-It was guided there by the absence of traditional banking, protected there by the lawmakers it purchased, and sustained there by a financial product whose mathematics guarantee the borrower can never escape.
-The grocery stores left.
-The banks left.
-The payday lenders, with the full blessing of the law, moved in.
+It followed the absence of traditional banking, found cover from lawmakers it had purchased, and stayed because a financial product whose mathematics trapped every borrower kept the operations in place.
+Grocery stores and banks departed first, allowing payday lenders to arrive with the law’s full blessing.

-Your financial emergency is their business model.
-Your neighborhood is their profit zone.
-And every year you wait for a lawmaker to fix a system that lawmaker was paid to build is another year of $4 billion walking out of your community.
+Their business model feeds on your financial emergencies while your neighborhood serves as the profit zone.
+Waiting year after year for a lawmaker to fix a system that lawmaker was paid to construct allows another $4 billion to leave your community.